wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
 = 5.0.+ =
+* 5.0.8 / Meta: Compare the tags of the post against the content of the post, filter out commonly used words, and determine the focus word of the post.
+* 5.0.8 / Meta: Canonical link taken out of header og/meta elements as this should be handled on a theme level.
+* 5.0.8 / Meta: moves scripts to the footer (in a way that doesn't interfere with other scripts being called by certain modules)
 * 5.0.7 / Hotfix for Twitter (author).
 * 5.0.6 / Hotfix for author count logic.
 * 5.0.5 / Meta disables author archives if there is only a single author with posts; disables date based archives as well.